1.2 Key Principles and Legislative Framework

 - Where services and support are provided to an adult, who has acted to harm a child, safeguards should be put in place to manage the risk that the adult may harm another child.

-The Catholic Church in England and Wales is fully committed to work in relation to Adults at Risk:
+The Catholic Church in England and Wales is fully committed to work in relation to Adults, who may be at risk of abuse or maltreatment:

 - Actively and constructively within the framework set out in the Care Act 2014 with associated statutory and good practice guidance;

 - Recognise that everyone has the right to live their life free from violence, fear and abuse;